7RU7H/CTFs/TryHackMe/Markdown/Grep/Grep-Helped-Through.md

 How in the every living `git good` is Github tracking anything on their site?
 ![](lookthroughgithub.png)
+Visual changes of the last change
 ![](goodgitopsecisalwaysrough.png)
+But it is better to check the versioning
 ![](apikeyinthegitrepo.png)

 While my head is reeling from the madness that is search engine dorking these days, I started noting questions I needed to answer for my beyond root and the OSINT methodology and for my own sanity while git clone the repository for fine combing through.